Guidelines for submitting articles to Los Alcazares Today

 Los Alcázares beaches: Playa Los Narejos

 This sandy urban sandy beach is by far the longest of the group of beaches that make up the coastline of Los Alcazares at 1,500 metres.
 It is also one of the narrowest, giving easy access to the sea from the promenade.
-The beach extends from Avenida Mariano Ballester to Calle Pintor Delacroix.
+The beach extends from Avenida Mariano Ballester to Calle Pintor Delacroix and is home to the infanta Cristina Centre for Sporiing Excellence, where athletes from all over Spain as well as other European countries come to perfect their skills, particularly in water sports.

-This beach is very well catered for with a children’s play area, several beach bars and restaurants situated on the promenade.
-In the local streets behind the promenade in the area of Los Narejos there is parking available, with several disabled parking bays, just a short walk to the beach.
-Nearby there are small gardens with several footpaths and bicycle parking is also available.
+This beach is very well catered-for with a children’s play area, several beach bars and restaurants situated on the promenade.
+In the streets behind the promenade in Los Narejos there is parking available, with several disabled parking bays, just a short walk to the beach.
+Nearby there are small small parks with footpaths and shade.
+Bicycle rackes are also available.

 The quality of the installations and cleanliness are impressive, including sunbed, hammock and sunshade hire, toilets, bins and recycling points, adapted toilets for those with disabilities, footwashes, changing rooms adapted for disabled use, bathing seats for disabled use, lifeguard and mediacal auxiliary service, assistance for disabled bathers, and wooden walkways onto the sand to facilitate access.

-Behind the beach is a paved promenade which stretches all the way along the seven beaches of the municipality of Los Alcázares, a distance of 7 kilmetres, which is very popular with walkers, joggers and cyclists throughout the year.
+Behind the beach is a paved promenade which stretches all the way along the seven beaches of the municipality of Los Alcázares, a distance of 7 kilmetres.
+This is popular with walkers, joggers and cyclists throughout the year.

 Many beaches are also protected by netting to exclude jellyfish.
-This creates safe bathing areas for families but also leads to a situation which can be life threatening, as the safety of the beaches results in many elderly bathers bathing alone.
-This in itself is not dangerous, but every year there are unnecessary deaths when bathers suffer a heart attack, stroke, faint or have a dizzy spell of some sort whilst bathing alone, slipping into the water without anybody else being aware that this has happened.
+This creates safe bathing areas for families but there is also a danger as the calm water means that many elderly bathers bathe alone.
+This in itself is not dangerous, but every year there are unnecessary fatalities when bathers suffer heart attacks, strokes, faints or dizzy spells, slipping into the water without anyone else being aware.

-The transition from hot beach to cold water can shock the body, causing dizziness or fainting, so it is advisable to splash the body with water to cool down before wading out into the Mar Menor or Mediterranean.
+The transition from hot beach to cold water can shock the body, causing dizziness or fainting, so it is advisable to splash the body with water to cool down before wading out!